-3.4 Model Interfaces (Pins and Parameter)
+3.3 Model Interfaces (Pins and Parameter)

-All real pins of single chip transceiver including all model variations must be implemented.
-Implementations of System Basis Chips have to conform the functionally ambit described in chapter 3.3.8.
+The real pins of single chip transceiver including all model variations shall be implemented according to which level of model implementation is required by the customer, see chapter 3.6.
+Implementations of System Basis Chips have to conform the functionally ambit described in chapter 3.4.